-- You can read data from your bucket by directly accessing it or by binding a CDN-accelerated domain name to your bucket and enabling local access for end users through the edge servers of Tencent Cloud CDN.
+- You can read data from your bucket by directly accessing it or by binding a CDN acceleration domain name to your bucket and enabling nearby access for end users through the edge servers of Tencent Cloud CDN.
 If your business data involves content delivery, or you don't want your end users to directly access your bucket, you are recommended to use Tencent Cloud CDN.

 - If you want to read data from your bucket directly, your client should be able to follow 302 redirects in the HTTP protocol.

-- Tencent Cloud CDN boasts nearly a thousand edge servers which provide adjacent access nodes to increase the data read speed.
+- Tencent Cloud CDN has nearly a thousand edge servers which provide adjacent access nodes to increase the data read speed.
 You can bind multiple origin servers to CDN as master and slave servers in order to ensure high availability.
-For more information, see Origin Server Configuration.
+For more information, please see Origin Server Configuration.